-The following table sets forth the name of each Selling Stockholder, the number of shares of Common Stock owned by each Selling Stockholder immediately prior to the Offering, the number of Shares registered hereby that each Selling Stockholder may offer in the Offering, the number of shares of Common Stock to be owned by each Selling Stockholder upon completion of the Offering as contemplated hereby and the percentage of total shares of Common Stock to be owned by each Selling Stockholder upon completion of the Offering as contemplated hereby.
+The following table sets forth the name of each Selling Stockholder, the number of shares of Common Stock beneficially owned by each Selling Stockholder as of May 15, 1997, the number of Shares registered hereby that each Selling Stockholder may offer and sell pursuant to this Prospectus.
 However, because the Selling Stockholders may offer all or a portion of the Shares at any time and from time to time after the date hereof, the exact number of Shares that each Selling Stockholder may retain upon completion of the Offering cannot be determined at this time.
-The Company has been informed that at the present time, neither MGD Holdings nor Mr. Huizenga has any intention of selling any portion of their respective Shares.
-To the knowledge of the Company, none of the Selling Stockholders has had any material relationship with the Company except as set forth in the footnotes to the following table and as more fully described elsewhere in this Prospectus (including the information incorporated by reference in this Prospectus).
+To the knowledge of the Company, none of the Selling Stockholders has had any